LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/KnowledgeBase/knowledgecenteroverview.md

 <img style="width:750px" src="img/ConvoBuilder/knowledge_center.png">

 The Conversation Builder Platform's Knowledge Base tool allows you to export an existing Knowledge Base or create new Knowledge Base articles which will then be processed by our NLU engine.
-This allows your bot/automation to leverage [intents](conversation-builder-intent-builder-overview.html) and [entities](conversation-builder-intent-builder-entities.html) in order to recommend the most accurate Knowledge Base articles to an inquiring user.
+This allows your automation to leverage [intents](conversation-builder-intent-builder-overview.html) and [entities](conversation-builder-intent-builder-entities.html) in order to recommend the most accurate Knowledge Base articles to an inquiring user.
 FAQ automations and Agent Advisor widgets are driven by a Knowledge Base full of these articles, intelligently delivering the right content to the user at the right time.

 ### Adding a Knowledge Base